Richard Leakey: United States

 Leakey left Kenya for the U.S. in 2002 and became a professor of anthropology at Stony Brook University, New York.
 He was also Chair of the Turkana Basin Institute.
 In 2004, Leakey founded and chaired WildlifeDirect, a Kenya-based charitable organisation.
 The charity was established to provide support to conservationists in Africa directly on the ground via the use of blogs.
 This enables individuals anywhere to play a direct and interactive role in the survival of some of the world's most precious species.
 The organisation played a significant role in the saving of the Democratic Republic of Congo's mountain gorillas in Virunga National Park in January 2007 after a rebel uprising threatened to eliminate the highly vulnerable population.

 In April 2007, he was appointed interim chairman of Transparency International's Kenya branch.
 The same year, Leakey was elected a Fellow of the Royal Society and received the Golden Plate Award of the American Academy of Achievement.
 In June 2013, Leakey was awarded the Isaac Asimov Science Award from the American Humanist Association.

+Contribution

+Leakey's groundbreaking work contributed to the recognition of Africa as the birthplace of humankind, that contributed as evidence that the earliest humans had lived on the African continent.
+He was known to have spearheaded campaigns to stop poaching in Kenya.
+Aside from his contributions to public service, he was known to have contributed immensely to the civil service; "Besides his distinguished career in public service, Dr Leakey is celebrated for his prominent role in Kenya's civil society where he founded and successfully ran a number of institutions," Mr Kenyatta said.